Skip to main content

 Inactive

-An Instance can be set to inactive manually (via the Dashboard or API) to temporarily pause operations.
+An Instance can be set to inactive manually from the Dashboard to temporarily pause operations.
 Memories are preserved but no new ingestion or retrieval is processed.
 Use this for planned maintenance, cost management, or temporary decommissioning.
 Reactivating an Instance restores full functionality.

 4